 1. Ikamva Labantu is a non-profit, non-governmental Trust, which works to improve the lives of the young and the elderly.
 Their work includes helping over 1 000 children in 300 foster care homes, more than 12 000 pre-school children in 200 under-developed daycare centers and about 540 senior citizens in 17 seniors clubs.
 Ikamva Labantu is one of South Africa’s largest and most respected organisations, and employs more than 100 people.

-Spark ATM is involved in various projects with Ikamva Labantu including:
+Spark ATM was involved in various projects with Ikamva Labantu including:

 - Pre-School Building Project